 How does Rain-X and other rain repellents work?

-Basically rain repellents are hydrophobic polymers that you apply to glass.
+Basically, rain repellents are hydrophobic polymers that you apply to glass.
 Hydrophobic means “tending to repel or not mix with water”.
 Essentially these polymers change the contact angle between the water and the glass.
-This causes the water to sit more above the surface of the glass and creates less of a contact patch which allows it to bead off very easily.
+This type of product causes the water to sit more above the surface of the glass and creates less of a contact patch which allows it to bead off very easily.

 What are the downsides of using rain repellents on my windscreen?